 Safe Disposal Options for Healthcare Facilities

 Healthcare establishments can securely get rid of their sharps waste through treatment on-site and off-site disposal services.
-Options such as incineration and autoclaving may be employed for a sterilizing process before disposal, while Stericycle is an example of an external entity that offers safe handling solutions in terms of managing hazardous wastes like sharps.
+Options such as incineration and autoclaving may be employed for a sterilizing process before disposal.
+At the same time, Stericycle is an example of an external entity that offers safe handling solutions for managing hazardous wastes like sharps.

 On-site Treatment